Game Informer

-Game Informer (GI, most often stylized gameinformer from the 2010s onward) is an American monthly video game magazine featuring articles, news, strategy, and reviews of video games and associated consoles.
-It debuted in August 1991 when video game retailer FuncoLand started publishing an in-house newsletter.
-The publication is now owned and published by GameStop, who bought FuncoLand in 2000.
-Due to this, a large amount of promotion is done in-store, which has contributed to the success of the magazine.
-As of June 2017, it is the 5th most popular magazine by copies circulated.
+Game Informer (GI is an American monthly video game magazine featuring articles, news, strategy, and reviews of video games and game consoles.
+It debuted in August 1991, when the video game retailer FuncoLand started publishing an in-house newsletter.
+It was acquired by the retailer GameStop, which bought FuncoLand in 2000.
+Due to this, a large amount of promotion was done in-store, which contributed to the success of the magazine.
+As of June 2017, it was the fifth-most popular magazine by copies circulated.

-Starting from the 2010s, Game Informer has transitioned to a more online-based focus.
+In August 2024, GameStop discontinued Game Informer after 33 years of publication and 368 issues.
+The associated website was also shut down with its digital archive removed.
+In March 2025, Game Informer announced that it had been acquired by Gunzilla Games and established as its own business.
+The relaunch included a revival of the magazine's website, the restoration of the digital archive, and brought back all of Game Informer's laid off staff.
+Game Informer also restarted the publication of the print magazine in June 2025.